Clustered Graph Matching for Label Recovery and Graph Classification: Clustered graph matching for classification

-Match $R$ to each $C_\ell$, computing Letting $\ell^*\in\text{argmin}_\ell\Delta_\ell$, classify $R$ as type $\ell^*$ and label $R$ via $P_{\ell^*}\in \text{argmin}_{P\in\Pi_n}\|C_{\ell^*}-PRP^T\|_F$.
-Note that if the class labels are initially unobserved for the in-sample graphs, we can obtain estimated labels via clustering the $S^{(j)}_i$'s into $k$ clusters, and then use these cluster assignments as class labels for the above procedure. \item[iii.]
-(Fine matching) Match $R$ to each $S^{(j)}_i$, computing Letting $\{i^*j^*\}\in\text{argmin}_{ij}\Delta_{ij}$, label $R$ via $P_{\{i^*j^*\}}\in \text{argmin}_{P\in\Pi_n}\|S^{(j^*)}_{i^*}-PRP^T\|_F$. \end{itemize} While we suspect (and empirically it is often the case; see Section \ref{sec:hnu1}) that the clustered matching strategy would yield the highest fidelity recovery of $P^*$ (i.e., of the permutation that unshuffles $R$), this is not always the case.
+While we suspect (and empirically it is often the case; see Section \ref{sec:hnu1}) that the clustered matching strategy would yield the highest fidelity recovery of $P^*$ (i.e., of the permutation that unshuffles $R$), this is not always the case.
 Indeed, the data smoothing obtained via cluster/class averaging can yield worse matchings if there is sufficient variability/bias across the elements being averaged, in which case the fine matching may yield higher fidelity results.
 While this is an important issue to untangle, we do not pursue this further here as in our simulations and experiments, clustered averaging yields the best (or close to the best) results.

 There is a further computational advantage to clustered matching, as it only requires computing $m$ matchings.
 In settings where $m$ and $n$ are large, computing all pairwise matchings can be prohibitively expensive.
 At the other extreme, while coarse matching is computationally less expensive, if there is significant structural differences across $B^{(1)},B^{(2)},\ldots,B^{(k)}$, then it is natural to expect the signal of the true cluster to be whitened out in $C$, and matching $R$ to $C$ will not recover $P^*$.
 We shall demonstrate below that the clustered matching balances computational feasibility and within-class signal fidelity to produce an accurate, more scalable estimate of $P^*$.
 Moreover, the clustered matching alone is able to solve both aspects of our inference task simultaneously, both matching and classifying $R$ in one step.